andrewguy/biostructmap/README.rst

 this functionality is not required, then biostructmap can be installed and run without Exonerate, although some of the tests will fail.

-Numpy, Scipy:
+Numpy:
 ^^^^^^^^^^^^^

-Before install biostructmap it is recommended to install Numpy and Scipy using your Python package manager of choice (eg pip or conda).
-If you are using the Anaconda distribution of Python, then both NumPy and SciPy should be installed already.
-If not, or if you are using a virtual
+Before install biostructmap it is recommended to install Numpy using your Python package manager of choice (eg pip or conda).
+If you are using the Anaconda distribution of Python, then Numpy should be installed already.
+If not, or if you are using a virtual environment:
-environment:

 ::

-    conda install numpy scipy
+    conda install numpy

 or

 ::

-    pip install numpy scipy
+    pip install numpy

 Installing
 ----------